edavila/identifying_price_informativeness/README.md

 1. Run the files 01_stocks_import.R, 02_stocks_import_inst_ownership.R, and 03_move_files_to_input_raw.cmd in the import_data folder.
    - The file 03_move_files_to_input_raw.cmd simply moves the output files to the input/data_raw folder.
 It only works for windows.
 In other OS's, simply move the files manually.

-2. Run the files in the main project folder sequentially, starting with 00b_inst_ownership.Rmd.

-3. Alternatively, simply run the file 00_stocks_main.R.
+2. Run the files in the main project folder sequentially.
+Alternatively, simply run the file 00_stocks_main.R.

 Comments: